rovingpen/path-of-the-kings/chapter-13.md

 He honestly thought that, so he felt a bit of a fool when he turned in the direction of the scream when, according to his opinion, a smart man would have walked away in the same circumstances.
 A cop, alone in a forest at night hears a woman's scream and goes to investigate?
 Yeah, if that was a movie how many viewers would bet on the detective walking back on his own two feet?

-\*'Not many,\*' he thought to himself.
+*'Not many,'* he thought to himself.
 But he still was a cop, and helping people was his job.
 If he wanted a life without risks he should have gone for another employment.
 And there he was, checking the surrounding without making any noise.
 There was no telling what could have happened to make a person scream like that, and if he had to find out he'd rather get the drop on whomever was on the scene.

 Noticing some movement he hid behind a tree and noticed girl dressed in red rush past him and to the side of an unconscious girl.
 He saw her put the other girl on her shoulders with a surprising show of strength for a girl.
 Well, it looked like with that added weight she wouldn't try to run if he got closer.